The tallest peak on earth will never lose its magic

 At base camp, there is mobile phone reception provided by China Mobile.
 Please be advised to purchase a data package for China from your mobile phone provider before your departure.

-At ABC, K&P provides a BGAN satellite terminal for internet, a laptop and an email address that can be used by all expedition members.
+At ABC, K&P provides a BGAN satellite terminal for internet.

 Our crew consists of Nepali Sherpas and a Nepali kitchen crew.
-Over the years, Kobler & Partner has established an amazing Sherpa team.
-For the best possible communication between local staff and members, Kobler & Partner organises English lessons for the Sherpas during the winter months.
-Preparations and recruitment of the local crew starts already in the autumn prior to the expedition.
+Over the years, K&P has established an amazing Sherpa team.
+For the best possible communication between local staff and members, K&P organises English lessons for the Sherpas during the winter months.

 In case the weather does not allow for an ascent within the given time of our itinerary, there is the option to extend the trip.
 The decision lies completely with the expedition leader.
 Please be prepared to be adaptable as we want to give you the best possible chance to reach the summit.